GreatWebGuy/MobTime/README.md

 #### Windows
 - enable .net framework 3.5.1 on Windows 10
-- Install WIX buil tools
+- Install WIX build tools
 - Update paths in gradle.properties to match location of jdk and jmods

 #### MacOS